The IAS Visa Wizard is the easy way to find the correct visa for you

 While other industries may have experienced a hiring freeze placed on new hires, the opposite seems to be the case with academics.
 Some EU citizens have preemptively pulled out of job offers citing concerns about Brexit uncertainty.
 These aren’t isolated cases, and the report is the result of a six-month inquiry into the impact of Brexit on higher education.
 The committee visited three higher education establishments and gathered information from over 40 other institutions.

 The report made several recommendations, one of which has received widespread support from MPs.
-Many have called on Theresa May to exclude international students from the official migration targets.
+Many have called on Theresa May to exclude international students, from the EU and those on Tier 4 student visas, from the official migration targets.
 The report also called on the government to secure the position of EU academics currently living in the UK to prevent a brain-drain effect following the end of the negotiating period.
 Finally, the report called on the government to reform the immigration system to encourage rather than hinder movement between European countries for academic staff.

 Academics have been quick to note that many key research projects rely on collaboration between other countries in Europe and further afield.
 Prof David Lomas, vice provost (health) of University College London also identified a loss of EU funding as a potential problem.
 He said: “In order to service that kind of excellence, we need people from all over the world.
 We would like access to the EU funds and the very best people,” he said.
 “Post-Brexit, there will be an international market and there will be a flight to quality.”